 Steven Procopio is a licensed independent clinical social worker who is a trainer, consultant and therapist for males with complex trauma.
 His expertise is in the area of childhood sexual abuse, sexual assault, human trafficking and commercial sexual exploitation.
 In addition, Steven brings extensive experience in public health, with a focus on HIV/AIDS, homelessness and youth services.
 Steven has implemented innovative initiatives supported by demonstration projects on HIV from the U.S. Department of Education, the Massachusetts Department of Public Health and community-based AIDS service organizations.

-Steven has worked with executive directors of AIDS service organizations on the design, implementation and evaluation of a case management system for DPH-funded programs in Massachusetts, developing coordinated services based on a continuum of care.
-Steven’s experiences in youth services included work as an adolescent therapist, director of a youth shelter for runaway/homeless youth and a family reunification facilitator.
-His present professional work is with boys, adolescent males and men with a trauma history, with a focus on childhood sexual abuse and commercial sexual exploitation.
-He is the founder of the first free standing program to serve commercially sexually exploited boys, adolescent males and trans youth in the United States.
-He is a trainer/consultant for the National Human Trafficking Training and Technical Assistance Center.
-Steven has taught and presented on the issues of male victimization on local and national levels, consulting with various groups on the effects male childhood sexual abuse and commercial sexual exploitation.
-He also works with non-profits on program development.
-Steven served on the victims services sub-committee on the Massachusetts Attorney General’s Task Force on Human Trafficking.
+Steven has worked with executive directors of AIDS service organizations on the design, implementation and evaluation of case management system for DPH-funded programs in Massachusetts, developing coordinated services based on a continuum of care.
+Steven’s experiences in youth services included work as an adolescent therapist and as a director of a youth shelter for runaway/homeless youth.
+His present professional work is with boys, adolescent males and men with a history of trauma, with a focus on sexual victimization.
+He is the founder of the first free standing program to serve commercially sexually exploited, boys, adolescent males and trans youth in the United States.
+Steven is a trainer and consultant for the Office of Victims of Crime Human Trafficking Center, and the National Human Trafficking Training and Technical Assistance Center.
+He is also a member of the United Nations Global Human Trafficking Task force, representing the needs of male victims on a global level.